That's the spirit! by Jules Sutherland - LivingNow magazine

 While my family never condemned me for any of my explorations, their rationalist scrutiny meant that everything I brought up for discussion was at least conversationally subjected to the burden of proof.
 Do I resent this?
 I used to.

 At times I’ve been so infused with the passion of spiritual inquiry (inspired: to be full of life/breath/spirit) that I yearned with every buzzy cell in my body to share the magic with those I love most.
 To be challenged with the question of ‘Where’s the proof?’ when you’re in a heightened state can be a total vibe killer.
-I used to get very frustrated when we’d find ourselves at an impasse, throw my hands up in defeat and go off brooding, as is a teen’s prerogative (okay, to be fair, that response extended pretty well right through my 20s as well).
+I used to get very frustrated when we’d find ourselves at an impasse.
+I’d throw my hands up in defeat and go off brooding, as is a teen’s prerogative.
+(Okay, to be fair, that response extended pretty well right through my 20s too.)

 But in more recent years, I’ve begun to glean the benefits of my charmed and curious upbringing, and to find appreciation where once I may have held frustration and resentment.
 A few things have prompted this.